sm-da/my-awesome/README.md

 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.
 - [steamship-core/python-client](https://github.com/steamship-core/python-client) -
 - [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI-powered Junior Developer for small features and bug fixes.
-- [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources and return AI ranked results which can be used to prompt Generative AI, enabling you to get answers based on your own data.
+- [swirlai/swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources, finds the best results with AI, fetches the most relevant parts and prompts Generative AI, enabling you to get answers based on your own data.
 - [thonny/thonny](https://github.com/thonny/thonny) - Python IDE for beginners
 - [tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql) - Full stack, modern web application generator.
 Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.
 - [tinygrad/teenygrad](https://github.com/tinygrad/teenygrad) - If tinygrad wasn't small enough for you...